nuejs/nue/packages/nuejs.org/docs/project-structure.md

 libs: ["@lib", lib]
 ```

 These libraries can reside both on the root level, and inside a specific application.
-Once the libraries have been defined, you include library assets in `site.yaml`, `app.yaml`, or in the page's frontmatter with an `include` statement as follows:
+Once the libraries have been defined, you include library assets in `site.yaml`, application data (like `docs/app.yaml`), or in the page's frontmatter with an `include` statement as follows:

 ``` yaml
 include: [syntax-highlight, video]